OMirandinha/Conversor-para-Kelvin/README.md

 # Conversor-para-Kelvin

-A simple Java project to convert Celsius degreee to Kelvin degrees. this project is a OOP challenge proposed by our university professor.
+A simple Java project to convert Celsius degrees to Kelvin degrees. this project is a OOP challenge proposed by our university professor.